 6. What does the contact center of the future look like?

 In the below video, we take a fun look at contact centers vs. call centers, and how customer-centric digital transformation can ensure the contact center of the future is here sooner than you think.

 More resources about omnichannel contact centers

-When it comes to contact center vs call center, we hope this article has provided you a better understanding of how contact centers provide a more powerful omnichannel experience for both your customers and your employees.
+When it comes to contact center vs call center, we hope this article has provided you a better understanding of how contact centers for customer service provide a more powerful omnichannel experience for both your customers and your employees.